About Us

 Attn: Bill Hulsizer

 Over the years, many people have asked me why I do so much for music for children.
 What's my motivation?
-My grandfather on my mom's side ran the youth concert band in Schenectady, New York for many years.
-He would teach any child to play any instrument and get them an instrument if they couldn't afford one, but they had to play in the concerts on Sundays in the town square throughout the summer.
-As a Lutheran minister, he always dressed in black with a white collar, so he managed to get some pretty good deals on good used instruments in pawn shops in Albany and Brooklyn.
+My grandfather on my mom's side had a marching band in East Schodack, New York for many years that performed concerts to raise money for the East Schodack Lutheran Church, where he was minister.
+The church and a two room school were beside each other.
+The main concerts were in front of the school, which had a larger front lawn than the church.
+A stage was set up in the yard in front of the school for the band and local talent performances, as well as silent movies.
+He and the church men made many plain wooden benches, which were set up facing the stage.
+Ahead of time, he and my mom's family made homemade ice cream and root beer to sell and that night popcorn was popped to sell and hot dogs were grilled and sold.
+All proceeds supported the church.
+He taught children to play in the band, too, and got them an instrument if they couldn't afford one.
+As a Lutheran minister, he always dressed in black with a white collar, so he managed to get some pretty good deals on good used instruments in pawn shops in Albany and the Bronx.
 My mom and her five brothers and sisters also played in the band, so music was pretty important in my family.

 Bill Hulsizer